inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 This command is useful for instance if you're editing the LESS or JavaScript files in your InvenioRDM instance.

-Note, if you run `assets build` with the `--production` option, then you local development files are not symlinked, and the `assets watch` command will not detect edits of your local development files.
+Note, if you run `assets build` with the `--production` option, then your local development files are not symlinked, and the `assets watch` command will not detect edits of your local development files.

 ### **`assets watch-module`**